A crossed homomorphism for groups acting on the circle: Preliminaries

 A map $k \colon G \to M$ is called a \textit{crossed homomorphism} if the equality

-holds for any $g_1, g_2 \in G$.
+holds for every $g_1, g_2 \in G$.
 By definition, a map $k \colon G \to M$ is a crossed homomorphism if and only if $k$ is a cocycle in $C^1(G;M)$.
 Hence, any first cohomology class in $\HHH^1(G;M)$ is represented by a crossed homomorphism.
-Note that, if $M$ is a trivial $G$-module, a crossed homomorphism is nothing but a homomorphism from $G$ to $M$.
+Note that, if $M$ is a trivial $G$-module, a crossed homomorphism is just a homomorphism from $G$ to $M$.

 A crossed homomorphism relating to mapping class groups (of finite-type surfaces) has been constructed (\cite{MR1030850}, \cite{MR1617632} and references therein; also \cite{2301.06247}).
 Our crossed homomorphism is similar to one introduced recently in \cite{2301.06247}.